 The Salisbury University Office of Financial Aid & Scholarships understands that financing your education is one of the most important life decisions you and your family face.
 At first, it might seem overwhelming, but we can help you secure resources that will make your college education affordable.

 Investing in a college education often requires students and their families to look beyond their own resources for assistance.
 Salisbury students can receive funds for college in the forms of scholarships, grants, loans, work study and assistantships.
 These awards are based on your financial need and/or academic record.

 Finally, we encourage all prospective students and their families to evaluate SU's net price not the official cost of attendance or "sticker" price.
 The net price reflects the actual out-of-pocket expense after removing grants, scholarships, and other educational benefits from the "sticker" price.
-Click here to utilize SU's Financial Aid Net Price Calculator to take the next step.
+Click here to utilize SU's Freshmen Net Price Calculator or Transfer Net Price Calculator to take the next step.

 The Financial Aid Office is committed to providing timely delivery of information and is sensitive to the financial concerns of you and your family.
 We sincerely look forward to helping you achieve your educational goals.